-McGlothin Davis, Inc. attempted to anticipate the labor needs of the transit industry during the next 20 years and beyond (1).
-The report focused on the best practices for recruiting and retaining employees and discussed methods to improve the relationship between employees and management.
+McGlothin Davis, Inc. attempted to anticipate the labor needs of the transit industry during the next 20 years and beyond (2).
+Their report focused on the best practices for recruiting and retaining employees and discussed methods to improve the relationship between employees and management.
 Researchers surveyed 50 transit agencies by telephone and conducted case studies of 13 agencies.
-(Details of the case studies are presented more thoroughly in the next section of this chapter.)
 Most transit agencies surveyed for this research effort agreed that bus operators and transit mechanics were the most difficult positions to recruit and retain.
+(Individual case studies are summarized in Section 2.3.)

-This study afforded transit agency management the opportunity to describe specific employee-related issues.
-Some of the more common complaints included the lack of basic analytic, communications, and recognition skills among employees, limited technical knowledge, and lack of leadership.
+This study allowed transit agency management the opportunity to describe specific employee-related issues.
+Some of the more common items were lack of basic analytic, communication, and recognition skills among employees, limited technical knowledge, and lack of leadership.
 However, the study found that some agencies had successfully addressed these issues through partnerships with local community colleges.
-Such agreements provided a cost effective means to attract and retain a quality work force.
+Such agreements provided a cost-effective means to attract and retain a quality work force.

-Among the study's findings related to retention, researchers determined that transit employees usually leave a position because of just one "dis-satisfier."
-The most frequently cited reason for dissatisfaction among employees was the lack of opportunity to learn and grow at the agency.
-Other common sources of employee dissatisfaction included the inability of the agency to recognize and reward employee's talents, to keep promises, or to listen to employees.
-Employees also identified other deficiencies such as poor communication of the agency's strategies and the inability of the agency to incorporate employees' values and principals.
+Among the study's findings related to retention, researchers determined that transit employees usually leave a position because of one main "dis-satisfier" (2).
+The most frequently cited reason for dissatisfaction among employees was lack of opportunity to learn and grow at the agency.
+Other common sources of employee dissatisfaction included inability of the agency to recognize and reward employees' talents, keep promises, or listen to employees.
+Employees also identified other deficiencies such as poor communication of the agency's strategies and inability of the agency to incorporate employees' values and principals.
 The study found that despite the strong presence of organized labor in the public transit employment sector, transit agencies make little, if any, effort to include unions in key decisions that affect the workforce.

-McGlothin Davis, Inc. identified and described many retention strategies.
+McGlothin Davis, Inc. identified and described many retention strategies (2).
 Among the more commonly cited methods were incentive premiums, new bus operator mentoring, employee forums, and employee recognition events.
 Recognition was especially important, as agencies agreed that employees are more satisfied and stay at their jobs longer when their contributions are recognized and valued.
-Researchers also found that, in general, peer mentoring, which can be either informal or structured, helped retain new operators.
-Several mentor programs offered cash incentives to the mentor, as well as training in how to improve mentoring skills.
+Researchers also found that in general, peer mentoring, which can be either informal or structured, helped retain new operators.
+Several mentoring programs offered cash incentives to the mentor, as well as training to improve mentoring skills.